foureyes/csci-ua.0479-spring2021-001/slides/mongo/design.md

 __An alternative to embedding is using references (linking by id)__

-* {:.fragment} this is similar to a foreign key, but there are _no actual_ constraints (an id can point to a non-existent document)
+* {:.fragment} this is similar to a foreign key, but there are _no actual_ constraints (an it can point to a non-existent document)
 * {:.fragment} the earlier example of a `student` document containing and embedded `school` document can be re-designed to use references instead
 * {:.fragment} (this is a bit familiar, as it mimics the _normalized_ data models that we created with relational databases)